Russian-American Company: Californias

-In Aug.
-1805, Nikolai Rezanov arrived at New Archangel, then visiting the scattered RAC possessions.
-Provisions were at the time sorely needed by the RAC posts to feed its workforce, an issue that would plague the company for decades.
-After Rezanov purchased the Juno, an American ship, he and its crew departed from New Archangel in February 1806 south to attempt purchasing supplies in Alta California.
+In August 1805, Nikolai Rezanov, then visiting the scattered RAC possessions, arrived at New Archangel.
+Provisions were sorely needed by the RAC posts to feed its workforce, an issue that would plague the company for decades.
+After Rezanov purchased the Juno, an American ship, he and its crew sailed south from New Archangel in February 1806 to attempt purchasing supplies in Alta California.
 Upon entering the Californias, Rezanov negotiated with Spanish authorities in the name of the Tsar, presenting himself as a minister plenipotentiary.
 Despite his claims, he was never given such a commission by the Imperial Government.
-Efforts were made at cultivating relations with prominent official José Darío Argüello, in order secure a contract for provisions, Rezanov even having a romance with his daughter, Concepción Argüello.
-However the officials were only willing to forward the request of the Russians to Mexico City, none wanting to disobey a decree by the Spanish Empire that outlawed trade with foreigners.
+Efforts were made at cultivating relations with prominent official José Darío Argüello in order to secure a contract for provisions, Rezanov even having a romance with his daughter, Concepción Argüello.
+However, the officials were only willing to forward the request of the Russians to Mexico City, none wanting to disobey a decree by the Spanish Empire that outlawed trade with foreigners.
 After several months the Russians departed for New Archangel without an agreement for provisions.

-Valuable reconnaissance however was gained, with Rezanov seeing first hand the lack of Spanish presidios or settlements until the southern shore of the San Francisco Bay.
+Valuable reconnaissance however was gained, with Rezanov seeing firsthand the lack of Spanish presidios or settlements north of San Francisco Bay.
 Several ships owned by Americans were contracted to begin operations in Alta California almost immediately after the Juno's return to New Archangel.
-One ship was based in Bodega Bay, with its Indigenous Alaskan workforce operating from the coast of modern Mendocino County to the Farallon Islands.
-While catching otters on the northern shores of the San Francisco Bay, Luis Antonio Argüello, the commandant ordered a cannon be shot at the trappers' baidarkas, dispersing the Aleut and Alutiiq trappers from the Bay.
+One ship was based in Bodega Bay, with its indigenous Alaskan workforce operating from the coast of modern Mendocino County to the Farallon Islands.
+While the Alaskans were catching otters on the north shore of San Francisco Bay, Luis Antonio Argüello, the acting commandant, ordered a cannon be shot at the trappers' baidarkas.
+That frightened the trappers, but their ship remained another two months.
 Reports from the American captains and Rezanov on the conditions in California encouraged Chief Manager Baranov to plan a coastal settlement in the territory.
-There were numerous sea otter populations to hunt, a lack of Spanish military posts above San Francisco Bay, and the possibility to trade with the Spanish Missions.
+There were numerous sea otter populations to hunt, a lack of Spanish military posts north of San Francisco Bay, and the possibility to trade with the Spanish Missions.

 Fort Ross

 Built in 1812 and located on the coast of California in modern-day Sonoma County, Fort Ross was the southernmost outpost of the company.
 Several additional posts were operated by the company, including Port Rumyantsev on Bodega Bay, and several ranches south of the Russian River valley.
-Though on Spanish and then subsequently Mexican territory, the legitimacy of these claims was contested by both the Company and the Russian Government until the sale of the settlement in 1841, basing the legitimacy of their claims on prior English (New Albion) claims of territorial discovery.
+Though on disputed Spanish and then subsequently Mexican territory, the legitimacy of these claims was contested by both the Company and the Russian Government until the sale of the settlement in 1841, basing the legitimacy of their claims on prior English (New Albion) claims of territorial discovery.
 It is now partially reconstructed and an open-air museum, with the Rotchev House being the only remaining original building.